ramrhodes/prioritizr_tutorial/README.md

 ------------------
 ## The goal
 This tutorial provides a short example to get you familiar with the prioritizr R package which can be used to build and solve conservation planning problems.
-This tool can be used to produce a resproducible spatial prioritization model in R. Similar to the spatial prioritization tool Marxan, the underlying objective of prioritizr is to design reserves (or areas) that achieve a conservation goal while minimizing costs.
+This tool can be used to produce a reproducible spatial prioritization model in R. Similar to the spatial prioritization tool Marxan, the underlying objective of prioritizr is to design reserves (or areas) that achieve a conservation goal while minimizing costs.

 More information can be found here: https://prioritizr.net/